dariopmaciel/flutter_crud_simples/README.md

-# flutter_crud_simples
+# flutter_crud
 About this new Flutter project.

-About this project, I tried to implement best practices, using Provider and Pop, in addition to creating a Simple CRUD for this.
+I tried to implement best practices, using Provider and Pop, in addition to creating a CRUD for this.
 Statefull wasn't purposely used in this project.

 Study done by Dario P Maciel.